stoand/df_forum/design/forum_minimal.md

 * [DONE] TODO: Prevent flickering
     Do this by sending multiple QueryResults at once - concat outputs then use inspect batch
+* TODO: replace unwrap and expect with error handling

 # Features